 It’s quite common to reach Santorini by ferry if you’re traveling from Athens, especially in summer.
 Always remember to book your ticket in advance to secure a seat on the planned dates.

-Ferries dock at the port of Athinios, about 15 minutes away from the capital, Fira.
-There is also an old port in Fira (Skala Fira) used mostly by cruise ships while the port of Ammoudi, in the village of Oia is the place where you can board small boats to sail around the Caldera.
+There is also an old port in Fira (Skala Fira) used mostly by cruise ships while the port of Ammoudi, in the village of Oia, is the place where you can board small boats to sail around the Caldera.

 Those traveling to Santorini by sea should consider booking their tickets quite ahead of time since the island is a popular destination all year round.

-How to get to Santorini from Athens: Ferries
+How to Get to Santorini From Athens: Ferries

 Depending on the season, there are 3 to 5 daily ferries from the Port of Piraeus.
 The trip can last anything from 4 to 8 hours, depending on the service you use.

-Traveling to Santorini from other Greek Islands
+Traveling to Santorini From Other Greek Islands

-Traveling to Santorini is a popular day trip from several other islands, including the distant Crete, which is not really that far.
 Given its immense popularity, it’s easy to find daily trips from several nearby islands.
 Among the several ferry connections, these are some of the most popular routes to Santorini:

 Crete – Santorini

-Santorini can be reached daily from the port of Sitia, in East Crete, however the trip is quite long, about 10 hours.
+Santorini can be reached daily from the port of Sitia, in East Crete, however, the trip is quite long, about 10 hours.
 There’s a daily ferry connecting Santorini to Heraklion as well.

 During summer, there’s a daily boat from Chania as well as two weekly connections from Rethymnon.
 The trip can take about two hours with a high-speed ferry, and up to five with regular service.